|Mimosa tree (Albizia julibrissin),|

 This ongoing study and determination is scientifically rigorous process and is accomplished by botanists and ecologists with years of experience.
 As gardeners looking at our own yards, we do not have this wider viewpoint of analyzing whole ecosystems like the FISC scientists, so how a plant behaves in our yard or whether or not it is growing in a container is not important in the topic of whether a plant is invasive or not.
-While many known invasive plants spread aggressively wherever they grow, others seem tame in our yards, but this doesn't anything to do with the problems that they are causing in our wild lands and even though they seem controlled, responsible gardeners and land managers need to work at removing the invasive plants.
+While many known invasive plants spread aggressively wherever they grow, others may seem tame in our yards, but this doesn't have any relevance with the problems that invasive plants are causing in our wild lands and even though they seem controlled, responsible gardeners and land managers need to work at removing the invasive plants.

 Even with all their problems and all the money being spent to remove them, many of these known invasive plants are still for sale in retail garden shops and in the wholesale markets for business and residential developers.
 A new nationwide study showed that 61% of the known invasives are for sale and unless customer demand is reduced or unless new regulations are put into place to stop these sales, the invasives in wild areas will continue to increase and the money needed to have them removed where they are doing the most damage will also need to be increased.